nirajanconestoga/software_engineering_principles_assignment_3/AI_Traning_Data_Actionable_Requirements.md

 ### 5. Dataset Balance Evaluation System

-**Title:** As an AI developer, I want the system to evaluate dataset balance using fairness metrics so that I can ensure diverse and representative training data.
+**User Story:** As an AI developer, I want the system to evaluate dataset balance using fairness metrics so that I can ensure diverse and representative training data.
 **Priority:** 🔴 High
 **GitHub Issue:** #5